 Do I have to have a meeting at the offices of the Pepper Money (UK) conveyancing panel solicitor to execute the legal charge?
 If so, I will instruct a firm who offer conveyancing in Liverpool

 so that I can pop in to their offices if necessary.

 Most conveyancing panel lawyers for Pepper Money (UK) undertake all of the work via the post, internet or over the phone.
 This means that they can undertake your Conveyancing Transaction no matter where you live in England or Wales.
 However you should check if you can still book an appointment to go into appointed conveyancing lawyer if you prefer.

-My lawyers in London have advised me that no longer have my conveyancing file.
-At the time of my purchase I took out a mortgage with Pepper Money (UK).
-Is it case that being on the Pepper Money (UK) conveyancing panel they need to have retained the file for a number of years?
+My solicitors in Manchester have advised me that they can not locate my conveyancing file.
+To assist with my purchase I took out a mortgage with Pepper Money (UK).
+Is it case that being on the Pepper Money (UK) conveyancing panel they need to have retained the file for a prescribed period?

 It very much depends from lender to lender but many of the Terms and Conditions of Conveyancing Panel Appointment require the file to be held for a period of 6 years.
 That being said we have not seen a copy of the Pepper Money (UK) Conveyancing Panel Terms.
 It might be worth you contacting Pepper Money (UK) directly.